tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

-	fd   unsafe.Pointer // funcdata for the function associated with the frame varp uintptr        // value of varp for the stack frame
+	fd   unsafe.Pointer // funcdata for the function associated with the frame varp uintptr        // value of varp for the stack frame framepc uintptr
-    // framepc is the current program counter associated with the stack frame.
-    // Together, with sp above (the stack pointer associated with the frame),
-	// framepc/sp can be used to continue a stack trace via gentraceback(). framepc uintptr
 }
 ```